JoelPasapera/ExpertAdvisory/README.md

 - Visual Analysis**: Includes tools to visualise backtesting results using Plotly.
 - Efficient Data Management**: Uses Polars for efficient handling of large volumes of CSV data.
 ## Installation
 Instructions on how to install the necessary dependencies.
+Do this: pip install -r requirements.txt
 ## Usage
 Examples on how to use the script for backtesting.
 ## Contributions